Safe Motherhood Project

 When the Tuk-Tuk ambulance is not being used for emergencies and obstetric interventions, community health workers use it as a mobile consulting room to travel around the island, bringing healthcare to the inhabitants in their villages.

-For example, the photograph below is of a cervical cancer screening and vaccination outreach where we gave out Information, Education and Communication materials about HIV and other healthcare issues to schoolgirls.
+This photograph is of a cervical cancer screening and vaccination outreach where we gave out Information, Education and Communication materials about HIV and other healthcare issues to schoolgirls.

 There is urgent need to purchase a second ambulance for the island's residents because we have realised that one ambulance for 12,000 people is simply not enough.